aburch/simutrans/simutrans/readme.txt

 It is recommended to start server-games without addons with the pak set without modifications.

-If you want to announce your server, you need an ID from the serverlist of simutrans-germany.com.
-You can set this ID via simuconf.tab or commandline option "-server_id 12345678"
+If you want to announce your server, you need to supply a valid dns name or IPv4 or IPv6 [] number. commandline option "-server_dns mysever.homunix.org:13355"

-Similary you can set serv name and commetns via -server_name "Testserver" and -server_comment "professionals".
+Similary you can set server name and commetns via -server_name "Testserver" and -server_comment "professionals".